gaoyuanliang/sequence_embedding_and_similarity/README.md

 this results is good because the prediction reflects the overlapping timestamp number of two sequences.
 Meanwhile, the test pairs are not included in the training set.

+## Using the sequence embedding model

-## Building the embedding model from the trained deep similarity model
+firstly build the embedding model from the similarity model

 ```python